 Loading Funds onto the Card

-To use a prepaid debit card, users must first load funds onto the card.
+To use a prepaid card, users must first load funds onto the card.
 This can typically be done through direct deposit, online banking, or at a retail location.

 Some prepaid cards may also have the option of setting up automatic reloads, where funds are automatically added to the card on a regular basis.
 Once funds have been loaded onto the card, they can be used for purchases and ATM withdrawals.